This Mediterranean Potato Salad is a great BBQ side dish! It's made with eggs, Kalamata olives, and feta cheese in a creamy lemon dressing.

 Instructions

-Prepare The Potatoes:
+For The Potatoes:

-Prepare The Hard Boiled Eggs:
+For The Eggs:

-- Once cooled completely remove the eggs from the water and dry them with a towel.
-Lightly tap the eggs on a hard surface and peel the shells.
-Once all the shells are removed place the eggs on a cutting board and cut them into pieces.
-(You can cut the eggs as large or small as you like).
+- Lightly tap the eggs on a hard surface and peel the shells.
+This process does take a bit of patience.
+Once all the shells are removed, place the eggs onto a cutting board and cut them into large chunks.

 Prepare The Dressing: